 - Priority Fee (Tip) – An optional extra fee to incentivize validators to prioritize your transaction.

-For example, sending ETH from one wallet to another may only cost a few dollars, while interacting with a complex smart contract (like staking in DeFi or minting on-chain assets) could cost $20–$100 or more, depending on network conditions.
+For example, sending ETH from one wallet to another may only cost a few dollars.
+But interacting with a complex smart contract, like staking in DeFi or minting on-chain assets, could run you anywhere from $20 to $100 or more depending on network conditions.

 Choose the Right Time for Transactions

 One of the simplest yet most effective strategies to avoid high Ethereum gas fees is timing.
-Because Ethereum’s base fee dynamically adjusts based on network demand, transaction costs can vary significantly throughout the day.
-Understanding when to initiate a transaction can lead to dramatic savings—sometimes reducing your fees by more than 50%.
+Because Ethereum’s base fee dynamically adjusts based on network demand, transaction costs can vary widely throughout the day.
+Knowing when to pull the trigger on a transaction can lead to dramatic savings, sometimes cutting your fees by more than 50%.

-During peak usage hours—typically aligned with U.S. business hours (2 PM to 6 PM UTC)—gas fees tend to spike as traders, developers, and institutions all compete for block space.
-Conversely, gas fees often drop late at night (UTC time) or on weekends, when global activity slows down.
+During peak usage hours, typically aligned with U.S. business hours from around 2 PM to 6 PM UTC, gas fees tend to spike as traders, developers, and institutions all compete for block space.
+On the flip side, gas fees often drop late at night in UTC time or on weekends, when global activity slows down.
+It’s the same logic behind trading during optimal forex market hours, timing is everything.

-Best Times to Transact in 2025 (Based on Average Gas Trends):
+Best Times to Transact in 2026 (Based on Average Gas Trends)

 - Late nights (1 AM–6 AM UTC): Ideal for minimal congestion